Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 title: "Transfer CFT commands"
 linkTitle: "Command usage"
 weight: 200
---- This chapter describes how to use Transfer CFT commands in a Tandem/Guardian environment.
+---This chapter describes how to use Transfer CFT commands in a Tandem/Guardian environment.

 ## About the commands